sandyMax974/bank_tech_test/README.md

 ### Edge cases and questions
 * Can the account go into overdraft?
 How much?
-* Is the user ave going to input something else than Intg or Float?
+* Is the user ever going to input something else than Intg or Float?
+* Is there a maximum amount on the account?

 ## Process